shruhi/Super-Bowl-LIII-Score-Prediction/Super_Bowl_LIII.md

 #### 3.1 Creating training, validation and testing sets

-80%-10%-10% split into training, validation and testing sets
+Since this is a relatively smaller dataset, we split it by 80%-10%-10% into training, validation and testing sets.
+The regression is trained on training set, predicted values for a combination of scores is run on the validation set and finally, a final result is obtained using the test set.

 ``` r
 train   <- 0.8
 validate <- 0.1